 "One bag under the seat is fine—a handbag or overnight bag, or something similar.
-Anything else is probably dangerous and a hindrance to the person who needs to get over it if you're blocking their exit to the restroom." — Sacha Strebe, managing editor
+Anything else is probably dangerous and a hindrance to the person who needs to get over it if you're blocking their exit to the restroom." — Sacha Strebe, editorial director

-"As someone who always opts for the aisle seat and thus doesn't need to squeeze by anyone, I don't care how many bags are under their seat." — Hadley Mendelsohn, editorial assistant
+"As someone who always opts for the aisle seat and thus doesn't need to squeeze by anyone, I don't care how many bags are under their seat." — Hadley Mendelsohn, associate editor

 "Don't bring any hot food on a plane unless you can consume it without utensils.
 Slice of pizza: sure.
 Salad: definitely.
 Bowl of orange chicken from Panda Express?
 Hell no." — Kate Winick

 "Bringing your own food is fine as long as it's not smelly.
 That's akin to smoking a cigarette around people who don't smoke.
 It's just plain rude.
 Also, be aware of the time you're eating.
 Opening a packet of crunchy potato chips at night when everyone is trying to get some shut-eye isn't appropriate." — Sacha Strebe